MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/identity-management/toolchain.md

 title: "Fusion: What tools can help better manage user identities in Azure?"
 description: Explanation of the tools that can facilitate improved identity management in Azure
 author: BrianBlanchard
-ms.date: 11/30/2018
+ms.date: 12/11/2018
 ---

 # Fusion: What tools can help better manage user identities in Azure?

-In the [Intro to Cloud Governance](../overview.md), [Identity Management](overview.md) is one of the Five Disciplines to Cloud Governance.
+In the [Intro to Cloud Governance](../overview.md), [Identity Management](overview.md) is one of the five disciplines to Cloud Governance.
 This discipline focuses on ways of establishing policies that ensure consistency and continuity of user identities regardless of the cloud provider that hosts the application or workload.

-Unlike the cloud agnostic position throughout Fusion, this article is Azure specific.
+Unlike the cloud-agnostic position throughout Fusion, this article is Azure specific.
 The following tools are included in the discovery guide on Hybrid Identity.

 **Active Directory (on-prem):** Active Directory is the identity provider most frequently used in the enterprise to store and validate user credentials.